-Despite the dangerous side effects of statins, millions of Americans take them every single day to lower their cholesterol levels.
+Despite the side effects of dangerous statins, millions of Americans take them every single day to lower their cholesterol levels.
 Statins work by blocking the enzyme in your liver that naturally produces cholesterol.
-One of the main problems, is that statins don’t address HDL or LDL cholesterol, they simply reduce total cholesterol numbers.
+One of the main problems is that statins don’t address HDL or LDL cholesterol, they simply reduce total cholesterol numbers.

-Statins have been shown to cause multiple side effects, including muscle damage and weakness.
+Unfortunately, statins can cause multiple side effects, including muscle damage and weakness.
 Studies also suggest a potential link between statins and a progression of muscle wasting that may lead to Lou Gehrig’s disease.
 While they may be lowering their total cholesterol levels, millions of Americans are putting themselves at risk for many adverse side effects from taking statins.
 Consequences of taking statin drugs in strong doses for a long period of time include headache, difficulty sleeping, high blood sugar, changes in vision, lower back pain, frequent fevers, cognitive loss, and the list goes on.

 If you are suffering from high cholesterol levels, a doctor may hand you a prescription and send you on your way.
 But the truth is, there are plenty of safe and natural ways to reduce your cholesterol levels, without putting your heath at risk by taking statins.

-Natural Ways To Improve Your Cholesterol Levels
+Natural Ways To Reduce Cholesterol Without Dangerous Statins

 1. Optimize Your Vitamin D Levels